irosenb/Credit-Card/README.md

 # Credit Card

-My implementation of the Credit Card problem.
+My implementation of the [Credit Card problem](Processing.md).

+Originally did this problem for an job interview.
+They asked me to write "production-quality code", and so I did.
+Felt like putting on Github as a testament to my ability to code…

 ## Usage